JousefAly/EducationalManagmentSystem/README.md

 Student Actions: Participtae in a class, get menu of  the assignments, solve assignments, know their grades, Get a report of all their classes and grades and final grades.

-There are The Main Features of the system (Not the all).
+These are The Main Features of the system (Not the all).